 Be prepared with snacks.

 There’s not always time or inclination for a full meal, and sometimes you just need a little something to tide you over.
-Some of my favorite snacks include: popcorn, dolmas, fruit, a smoothie, nuts, hummus & crudite, chips and salsa, or non-dairy cheese with crackers and pickles.
+Some of my favorite snacks include: popcorn, dolmas, fruit, a smoothie, nuts, homemade hummus & crudite, chips and salsa, or non-dairy cheese with crackers and pickles.

 David always keeps trail mix and pretzels at his desk, and coconut milk yogurt in his mini fridge.

 I find that a meal is much more pleasurable and satisfying if I turn off the TV, put away the computer, and really focus on what’s in front of me.
 After taking time to prepare a tasty dish, it only makes sense to give it my full attention and enjoy all of the colors and flavors.

 By eating slowly and paying attention to my hunger cues, I also stop when I’m full, because I’m not distracted by other things.

 You know that almost sick feeling that you get after eating way too much on Thanksgiving?
 I don’t really experience that anymore.
 I find that in general plant foods are lighter.
 They leave me feeling full, but not nauseously so.
 Meals leave me energized, not tired.